github/docs/content/actions/hosting-your-own-runners/managing-access-to-self-hosted-runners-using-groups.md

 You can update the access policy of a runner group, or rename a runner group.
 {% ifversion fpt or ghec or ghes > 3.3 or ghae-issue-5091 %}
-{% data reusables.github-actions.self-hosted-runner-groups-navigate-to-repo-org-enterprise %}
+{% data reusables.actions.self-hosted-runner-groups-navigate-to-repo-org-enterprise %}
-{% data reusables.github-actions.settings-sidebar-actions-runner-groups-selection %}
+{% data reusables.actions.settings-sidebar-actions-runner-groups-selection %}
 1. Modify the access options, or change the runner group name.

    {% warning %}